Nilakantha Daivajna: Prashna-tantra

-Nilakantha may or may not have been responsible for the compilation of Prashna-tantra (IAST: Praśna-tantra), a work on interrogational astrology.
+Nilakantha may or may not have been responsible for the compilation of Prashna-tantra (IAST: Praśna-tantra), a work on horary astrology.
 This work exists in two versions: some earlier sources have mistakenly attributed its authorship to Nilakantha, considering it as the third volume of Tajika-nilakanthi.
 Alternative titles for the book include Prashna-kaumudi (Praśnakaumudī), Jyotisha-kaumudi (Jyotiṣakaumudī), or Prashna-prakarana.

 Research by Martin Gansten (2014) shows that the original Prashna-tantra was written by Samara-simha in the 13th century, largely based on Sahl ibn Bishr's 9th century text Kitāb fi l-masa'il wa-l-ahkam.
 Nilakantha or one of his students may have compiled the hybrid version of Prashna-tantra to complement the two volumes of Tajika-Nilakanthi, by including excerpts from other texts to the original work.
 These other texts include mainly non-Tajika Sanskrit works such as Bhattotpala's Prashna-jnana, Padma-prabha-suri's Bhuvana-dipaka, Narayana-dasa Siddha's Prashna-vaishnava, Prthyu-yashas's Shatpanchashika, Varaha-mihira's Brhadyatra, Ramachandra's Samara-sara, Yaska's Nirukta, Prashna-chintamani, Prashna-dipaka, Prashna-pradipa, Trailokya-prakasha, and Jnana-muktavali, among others.

 In the 17th century, Vishva-natha Daivajna wrote a commentary on Prashna-tantra.